ibm-cloud-docs/assistant/webhook-log.md

 1. Do one of the following things:

-    - To change the webhook that you want to call, click **Delete webhook** to delete the currently-specified URL and secret.
+    - To change the webhook that you want to call, click **Delete webhook** to delete the currently specified URL and secret.
 You can then add a new URL and other details.
     - To stop calling a webhook to log every message and response, click the *Log webhook* switch to disable the webhook altogether.